MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1728-Electric-Standards-Specifications-Materials-Construction/section-1728.201.md

 (iii) Species (DF for Douglas-fir and SP for southern yellow pine);

-(iv) Preservative (C for creosote, P for penta, S for waterbornes, N for Copper Naphthenate); and
+(iv) Preservative (C for creosote, DA for DCOI, PA for penta, SK for CCA, SZ for ACZA, N for Copper Naphthenate); and

 (v) Required retention.
-An example of required retention is: M-6-16 Manufacturer - Month - Year and DF-P-.4 Douglas - fir - penta treated - .40 pcf retention
+An example of required retention is: M-6-16 Manufacturer—Month—Year and DF-PA-.4 Douglas-fir-penta treated—.40 pcf retention.

 (4) Brands and quality assurance/inspection marks shall be removed from arms that do not meet these specifications.